quistty/pookiewookie/README.md

-# lifequest
+# placeholder

-"LifeQuest" is a dynamic life simulation game where players shape careers, relationships, and personal growth with impactful decisions.
+"placeholder" is a dynamic life simulation game where players shape careers, relationships, and personal growth with impactful decisions.
 Engage in realistic scenarios for a condensed, immersive experience.

 Ok the structure we should have for the github thing: